 This is the time when your cravings tend to communicate the things your body desires.
 A craving can signify something you’re missing (for example, chocolate cravings can hint at a magnesium deficiency) or a food sensitivity that’s actually irritating you (like salty chips covered in bothersome canola or sunflower oil).
 Cravings can also signify your spirit is in need of something more, like more time to relax or more support from your loved ones.
 As your hormones decrease over the Pause phase, it’s time to get back to a gentler way of moving.
 Instead of your usual routine, try out a detox-focused yoga video like this one.
 The stretching, twisting and flowing will help the detox organs (liver, lymphatics, kidneys and colon) work much more smoothly during hormone removal, setting you up for a wonderful next cycle.

 Where to Go From Here

-The best way to learn about the 4 phases of the feminine cycle is to starting living more in sync with yourself!
-If you’re new to this, we put together a free Cycle Guide that lays everything out in an easy-to-implement format.
-In it, you’ll find weekly rituals, elixirs (easy ways to help support inflammation control and detoxification), movement goals, journal prompts, different ways to minimize hormone-mimicking compounds that wreak havoc on our female systems and much more!
+The best way to learn about the 4 phases of the feminine cycle is to begin living more in sync with yourself!
+If you’re new to this, we put together a free Cycle Guide that explains our simple methodology in an easy-to-implement format.
+In it, you’ll find weekly rituals, elixirs (easy ways to help support inflammation control and detoxification), movement goals, journal prompts, different ways to minimize hormone-mimicking compounds that cause our female systems to suffer and much more!